-Jubilee Arts Festival
+Jubilee Arts Revival

 Artist Grace Love creates new Pacific Northwest Festival, allotting 80 percent of programming positions to women.

-PORT TOWNSEND, In October of 2019 the city of Port Townsend welcomes a new weekend-long festival to the Jefferson County Fairgrounds.
+PORT TOWNSEND, In October of 2019 the city of Port Townsend welcomes a new weekend-long Revival to the Jefferson County Fairgrounds.
 The Jubilee will feature 20 local and international artists of different mediums, including Seminars, visual arts and music .
 However, the mission of the festival can be found behind the scenes, where the majority of programming and management positions are reserved for women.

 “Women are too often overlooked for positions of power in the entertainment industry,” said Grace Love, festival director and founder.
 “This festival is designed to spotlight the talents of women of all definitions and every degree of melanin, not just onstage as artists, but offstage as producers, coordinators and curators.”